 I thought he was having doubts about the good he was accomplishing when he said, "I want to ask you a question and you can answer honestly.
 Do you think my wife and I are wasting our lives?"

 "Absolutely not.
 I admire anyone who devotes his life to some ideal and isn't preoccupied trying to accumulate as much as he can nor is concerned about material comfort.
 I commend the life you have chosen."

 "Do you think there is a life beyond this?"

 And then began the proselytizing.
 The guy may have been on vacation, but he was at heart a salesman and he saw in me a potential sale, and he went at it hard.
 He had somewhat won my favor, so I was willing to continue the conversation for a spell, until everything became black and white with him.

 I told him I had just spent two months among Muslims whose religion was a more central part of their life than with most people, and had had to listen to them tell me their religion was the one true religion, though none at least tried to convert me.
-This guy also felt his beliefs were the only ones that were right and true and that all others weren't even to be considered.
+This guy was convinced his beliefs were the one and only and that all others weren't even to be considered.

 He told me I was a sinner and that he was a sinner and that everyone is a sinner and that if I didn't accept Jesus as my Lord I would be doomed to hell.
 I tried to reason with him, that maybe that isn't entirely true and that there are shreds of truth in all religions, but he would have none of it.